 Once a student submits a written appeal, this document, and all subsequent actions on this appeal, are recorded in written form for deposit in a department or college file.

 Please read through our helpful suggestions below.
-If you’d like to chat with an advocate before talking with your professor, please contact Prof. Peter Brooks (email@example.com).
+If you would like to chat with an advocate before talking with your professor, please contact Professor Peter Brooks at email@example.com

 - When you’re ready, contact your professor by sending a professional e-mail to set up a face-to-face meeting to discuss your grade dispute and resolve concerns.

 - If after one calendar week (7 days), your professor is not responsive to your request to meet, please contact a FYPP advisor at firstname.lastname@example.org or 425-352-3427.